-I made the controller compatible with control change MIDI messages (a simple and "global" type of MIDI message widespreadly used by synth manufacturers especially from the 90's) and SysEx messages (another type of MIDI message, way less general and highly synth-specific heavily used i.e. by Roland in the 80's).
+I made the controller compatible with control change MIDI messages (a simple and "global" type of MIDI message widespreadly used by synth manufacturers especially from the 90's) and SysEx messages (another type of MIDI message, way less general and highly synth-specific heavily used in the 80's).

 Being the open source nature of the project, it's very easy to support any other synth of your choice (see the code step for details).

-The tone parameters layout with all those number could be confusing at first, but it's not "random" as it could look like to some extent; it follows the order of the manufacturer MIDI implementation chart.
+The tone parameters layout with all those number could be confusing at first, but it's not "random" as it could look like: it follows the order of the manufacturer MIDI implementation chart.
 This was a design choice to keep the code simple and "universal".

-You can download picture sheets with the 4x4 "layout" I realized for Alpha-Junos, JX8P and DW8000 on this page: blue parameters are those you can tweak while on page 1, black those on page 2 and orange those on page 3.
+You can download picture sheets with the 4x4 "layout" I realized for Alpha-Junos, JX8P, DW8000, Matrix 6 and MAX/SixTrak on this page: blue parameters are those you can tweak while on page 1, black those on page 2 and orange those on page 3.

 Even if the controller has no screen, toying with synths that show you what parameter is being tuned in real time makes the process of creating a patch a joy.
-The JX8P, in example, is capable of this; the Alpha Juno, instead, do not show you the parameter being changed and makes things a little bit harder (but creating awesome pathces is definitely doable and easyer than by using the built-in knobless interface); the DW8000 has only numeric displays, but you can see your tweakins in real time so it places between the two on this.
+The JX8P and Matrix 6, in example, are capable of this; the Alpha Juno, instead, do not show you the parameter being changed and makes things a little bit harder (but creating awesome patches is definitely doable and easyer than by using the built-in knobless interface); DW8000 has only numeric displays, but you can see your tweakins in real time so it places in between on this.

 What about those buttons there?